 The shapely.wkt and shapely.wkb modules provide dumps() and loads() functions that work almost exactly as their pickle and simplejson module counterparts.
 To serialize a geometric object to a binary or text string, use dumps().
-To deserialize a string and get a new geometric object of the appropriate type, use loads().
+To describing and get a new geometric object of the appropriate type, use loads().